emrergin/fullstackopen/README.md

 - I learned to stop worrying and love to write testing.

 ## Part 6 State management with Redux
+This part is all about Redux.
+The exercises requested introducing Redux to [unicafe](https://github.com/emrergin/fullstackopen/tree/main/part1/unicafe) and [anecdotes] projects from [Part1](https://github.com/emrergin/fullstackopen/tree/main/part1).
 - [Course](https://fullstackopen.com/en/part6)
 - [My solutions](https://github.com/emrergin/fullstackopen/tree/main/part6)
+### What I learned in Part 6
+- This is the first time I am using a state-management library.
+While I am better versed in **Vue**, even in that, I did not need complex state-management, so I have not used *Vuex* or *Pinia* before.
+- I learned how bulky Redux can feel, especially for small projects.
+- I used Redux Toolkit for the first time.

 ## Part 7 React router, custom hooks, styling app with CSS and webpack
 - [Course](https://fullstackopen.com/en/part7)
 - [My solutions](https://github.com/emrergin/fullstackopen/tree/main/part7)